Contents of the book

 Author's Thanks

-The Gift of the East
+Chapter 3: The Gift of the East

-Architecture of mind
+Chapter 6: Architecture of Mind

 The Temple of Hephaistos (or ‘Theseion’), Athens, mid 5th century BC;